Cost to Move a Radiator

 movingradiator1

-Those based in London can expect to pay £20 to £40 more for labour per hour than those based in the north of the UK.
+• Location of Property — Labour costs are higher in London and the South East.
+Those based in London can expect to pay around £20 to £40 more per hour than those in many other parts of the UK.

 What's Involved in Moving a Radiator?

-You should always hire a plumber or heating engineer if you're planning on moving a radiator in your home.
+You should always hire a plumber, electrician or heating engineer if you're planning on moving a radiator in your home.

-Here are the steps your contractor is likely to take:
+Here are the steps your contractor is likely to take when moving a central heating radiator:

-• Plan and measure the radiator - Your contractor will start by measuring the existing radiator to ensure it’s going to fit in the new location, making sure there's room for the necessary pipework.
+• Plan and measure — Your contractor will start by measuring the existing radiator to ensure it's going to fit in the new location, making sure there's room for the necessary pipework.

 • Cap the pipework — The original radiator pipes will then be cut, rerouted, and capped.